+3.2.13.
 "Reading" means the numerical value displayed by an analyser, flow-measuring instrument, sensor or any other measurement devise applied in the context of vehicle emission measurements.

-"Reference value" means a value traceable to a national standard (Figure 1).
+3.2.14.
+"Reference value" means a value traceable to a national or international standard (Figure 1).

+3.2.15.
 "Response time" (t90) means the difference in time between the change of the component to be measured at the reference point and a system response of 90 per cent of the final reading (t90) with the sampling probe being defined as the reference point, whereby the change of the measured component is at least 60 per cent full scale (FS) and takes place in less than 0.1 second.
 The system response time consists of the delay time to the system and of the rise time of the system